OryxProject/oryx/src/site/markdown/docs/admin.md

 # Cluster Setup

-The following are required as of Oryx 2.2.0:
+The following are required as of Oryx 2.3.0:

 - Java 8 or later (JRE only is required)
+- Scala 2.11 or later
 - A Hadoop cluster running the following components:
-    - Apache Hadoop 2.6.0 or later
+    - Apache Hadoop 2.7.0 or later
     - Apache Zookeeper 3.4.5 or later
     - Apache Kafka 0.9 or later
-    - Apache Spark 1.6.0 or later
+    - Apache Spark 2.0.0 or later

 [CDH](http://www.cloudera.com/content/cloudera/en/products-and-services/cdh.html)
-5.7.0 and later meet these requirements, although any Hadoop distribution with these components should work fine.
-While the rest of the instructions will refer to a CDH 5.7+ distribution, this is not a requirement.
+5.9.0 and later with Kafka and Spark 2 parcels meet these requirements, although any Hadoop distribution with these components should work fine.
+While the rest of the instructions will refer to a CDH 5.9+ distribution, this is not a requirement.

-_Note: Oryx 2.0.x requires only Java 7, Spark 1.3.0, Kafka 0.8 and CDH 5.4.x_
+_Note: Oryx 2.0.x requires only Scala 2.10, Java 7, Spark 1.3.0, Kafka 0.8 and CDH 5.4.x_

-_Note: Oryx 2.1.x requires only Java 7, Spark 1.5.0, Kafka 0.8 and CDH 5.5.x_
+_Note: Oryx 2.1.x requires only Scala 2.10, Java 7, Spark 1.5.0, Kafka 0.8 and CDH 5.5.x_

+_Note: Oryx 2.2.x requires only Scala 2.10, Hadoop 2.6.0, Spark 1.6.0, and CDH 5.7.x_

 A single-node cluster can be sufficient, although running all of these components on one machine may require a reasonable amount of RAM.